Roman Catholic

 Till 20.10.1920 served as a clerk at the military court of the 6th Army, which protected the southern wing of the Polish army and Eastern Lesser Poland — Lviv in particular — and beat the Russian divisions of Budyonny near Lviv and Komarów.

-On 7‐29.08.1939 mobilized in Zhovkva as a chaplain of the 6th Horse Rifle Regiment named after Great Crown Hetman Stanislav Żółkiewski of the Kresowa Cavalry Brigade.
-The brigade became part of the „Łódź” Army and was transported west and located along the Warta River.
-After German invasion of Poland on 01.09.1939 and start of the World War II, the regiment took part in the defensive war, but in c. mid–09.1939 was basically broken by the Germans.
-Some of the soldiers broke through to Warsaw and took part in the defense of the capital.
+On 27‐29.08.1939 mobilized in Zhovkva as chaplain of the 6th Mounted Riflemen Regiment named after Great Crown Hetman Stanislav Żółkiewski of the Kresowa Cavalry Brigade.
+The Brigade became part of the „Łódź” Army and was transported west and deployed on the Warta River.
+After the German attack on Poland on 01.09.1939 and the start of World War II, the Regiment initially took part in the Battle of the Warta River on 05.09.1939, where it was driven out of its positions n. the village of Popów in Poddębice county.
+From then on, it withdrew in continuous battles towards Warsaw.
+However, only a part of it reached the capital (the commander was captured by the Germans on 11.09.1939 near Osuchów), to then take part in battles, i.a. in the vicinity of Łomianki north of Warsaw, and after another defeat — in defense of the capital.

 Avoided captivity and after the Polish defeat returned to his parish, already under Russian occupation (Russians invaded Polandon 17.09.1939).

-After German defeat and start in 1944 of another Russian occupation, during «Genocidium Atrox» — the genocide perpetrated by Ukrainians, known as „Volyn genocide” — due to attacks of the genocidal Ukrainian OUN/UPA organization on Poles moved to a nearby Kopyczyńce parish and rectory.
+After German defeat — German occupation of Zhovkva started after German attack on 22.06.1931 of their erstwhile ally, the Russians — and start in 1944 of another Russian occupation, during «Genocidium Atrox» — the genocide perpetrated by Ukrainians, known as „Volyn genocide” — due to attacks of the genocidal Ukrainian OUN/UPA organization on Poles moved to a nearby Kopychyntsi parish and rectory.

-After some time decided however to return to his parish and there murdered OUN/UPA during an attack on the village and the church, where many parishioners sought refuge.
+After some time decided however to return to his parish and there murdered OUN/UPA during an attack on the village.

 C. 118 parishioners were slaughtered in the vicinity of the church (c.
 178 altogether) by the Ukrainian nationalists — shot, axed and hacked, tortured to death.